owncloud/docs/docs/build-the-docs.md

 **IMPORTANT**

 Though components get sourced locally when running `yarn antora-dev-xxx`, some content will still get pulled from external sources when defined in a page.
-This means, that for development, you still must have, like when doing normals builds, an internet connection.
+This means that, for development, you still must have an internet connection, like when doing normal builds.
 If an internet connection is not present, errors will be thrown and the build stops.

 ## Using Search in Production or Development

-The search bar is the component on the top right of the documentation where one can enter a term and gets matches if something is found as suggestion that can be clicked.
+The search bar is the component on the top right of the documentation where one can enter a term and get matches.
+If something is found, the matches are displayed as suggestions that can be clicked.

-For "nomal" changes, search is not necessary and may only complicate building commands and delay building times.
+For "normal" changes, search is not necessary and may only complicate building commands and delay building times.
 To use the search functionality during production or development, see [Prepared Yarn Commands](#prepared-yarn-commands) for details, some prerequisites apply.
 This is not only true for changes in the documentation, but also for UI changes.

 Note that ownCloud currently uses Elasticsearch version 7.x.
 All internal scripts and builds are therefore aligned to it and *must not* be changed, though you can use any latest minor/patch release.

-Take the following procedure to show and use search respectively populate an index:
+Follow this procedure to show and use search and populate an index:

 1. Create an `es-docker-compose.yml` file with the following content.
 Note that no security or passwords is needed to be setup as it is only used locally: